zgulde/cods/deployment_guide.md

     your *server admin* password.

     ```
-    ./server site create -d example.com
+    myserver site create --domain example.com --spring-boot
     ```

     If the DNS records are improperly configured, the script will warn you, you can go ahead and continue, you just won't be able to see your site until the records are properly configured.

-    The output of this command will contain instructions for adding a git remote for deployment.
-Take note of this command, we will be using it later on.

-1. Log in to the server to finalize deployment setup

-    Login to the server.
+    We'll pass the `--spring-boot` flag to automatically take care of some common configuration for a spring boot application.

+1. Create the production `application.properties` file

+    Since `application.properties` file is ignored by git (as it should be), we will need to manually create this file on the server.
+The database name and user that go in this file should match up with the values you used when running the `db create` command.

+    You can find the password for your database user by running:

     ```
-    ./server login
+    myserver credentials
     ```

-    Create the production `application.properties` file.

-    This file should be located in `/srv/example.com/application.properties` on your server, and should contain your production credentials.
+    It's usually easiest to start by copying your local `application.properties` to the server

     ```
-    cd /srv
-    cd example.com
+    cd ~/IdeaProjects/springboot-blog
-    nano application.properties
+    myserver upload --file src/main/resources/application.properties --destination /srv/example.com/
     ```

-    It's usually easiest to start by copying your local `application.properties` and pasting it into `nano`, then changing the relevant values.
+    Then changing the relevant values

+    ```
+    myserver run nano /srv/example.com/application.properties
+    ```

+    *Make sure to replace `example.com` with the name of your actual site in the two commands above.*

     To save and exit nano: